 Program Length and Locations

-Degree Requirements (Academic and Professional Standards)
+Degree Requirements and Professional Standards

 Students must receive a passing grade of “C” or better or “Pass” in all courses and maintain an overall quality grade point average of 2.5 (on a 4.0 scale) or above.
-Grades of less than “C” are considered as failing within the occupational therapy program.
+Grades of less than “C” are considered failing in the occupational therapy program.
 Students need a variety of skills and attributes to be successful to enter the occupational therapy profession.
 The program will support the development of critical thinking, professional behaviors, scientific knowledge of the discipline, psychomotor skills, knowledge translation, and health and wellness.
-Students must successfully meet all of the program’s performance standards bypassing all didactic work, laboratory practica, fieldwork education, and doctoral experiential capstone.
-Course instructors assess the standing of a student in any course as assessed by examination, laboratory and clinical performance, class participation, written assignment, personal observation, and other methods of evaluation.
+Students must successfully meet all of the program’s performance standards by passing all didactic work, laboratory practica, fieldwork education, and doctoral experiential capstone.
+Course instructors assess the standing of a student in any course by examination, laboratory and clinical performance, class participation, written assignment, personal observation, and other methods of evaluation.

 The mission of admissions in the College of Allied Health Professions is to advance evidence-based recruitment and admissions practices that are inclusive, equitable and balanced with respect to experiences, attributes and metrics to recruit and admit applicants for the purpose of preparing highly competent, collaborative and compassionate professionals dedicated to improving the health and healthcare of all individuals and communities.

 For specific OT admissions, application, and timelines, visit: Occupational Therapy Admissions.